Chapter 14

 10: </HTML>

-This page displays the script's output, a simple text string,
+This page displays the script's output, a simple text string, before the actual body of the page.

 To learn more about JavaScript, see Netscape's JavaScript Authoring